1919

 Hallowed Ground

-September 29 – City Stadium (renamed Lambeau Field in 1965) completed just in time for season opener, Packers with 21-17 victory over Bears.
+Green Bay City Stadium, which would eventually become Lambeau Field, was constructed and completed just in time for the season opener, a 21-17 Packers victory over the Bears.

 1965